Current as of June 2022

 Do I have to show ID?

-- Yes.
-With changes in voter laws, you must now show an ID to vote in Iowa.
-That ID must prove both identity (who you are) and residence (where you live).
+Yes.
+In Iowa, you must now show an ID to vote in Iowa.
+That card, document, or documents must prove both identity (who you are) and residence (where you live).

 What are the accepted forms of ID?

-Any of the following, as long as the ID contains your photo and a valid expiration date (not expired):
+Any of the following, as long as the ID contains your photo and is not expired.